 Medway Council launched its first shared service, delivering a Building Control Service for the areas of Medway, Gravesham and Swale in 2007, but followed this up with a number of other shared services with Gravesham Borough Council.
-During 2022/23 Medway hosted shared service arrangements with Gravesham to provide Audit and Counter Fraud Services, Legal Service and Payroll and HR services.
+During 2022/23 Medway hosted shared service arrangements with Gravesham to provide Audit and Counter Fraud Services, Legal Service and Payroll 8 | Statement of Accounts 2023/24 and HR services.
 Since 2018/19 Gravesham have hosted a shared Licencing Service for Medway.
 We will continue to explore opportunities to share services where this benefits our residents.